Cian2001/Data-Structures-Repository/README.md

-# Upstream Repo for COMP20280
+# Data-Structures-Repository

-This repo contains the starter code for the Data Structures repository.
+This repository was used for COMP20280-Data Structures module.

-This repo will be updated during the semester.
+There was starter code supplied by the teaching assisstants but I had to implememnt the data structures myself.